scottishgovernment/economicactionplan.mygov.scot/pages/people/2-outcomes-for-children.md

 ---
 ***Massive investment in the lifetime outcomes of Scotland’s children and young people***

-## Key Points:
+## Key points:

 * The Child Poverty (Scotland) Act 2017 sets out our ambition for reducing and ultimately eradicating child poverty
 * Spend on early learning and childcare will more than double to reach nearly £1 billion a year by 2021-22
 * £750 million over this Parliament to tackle the poverty-related attainment gap